kai-li-1994/garment-variant-dataset/README.md

 This research was supported by the Werner Siemens Foundation through the WSS Research Centre Catalaix, a Project of the Century funded by the Werner Siemens Foundation.

-The dataset was prepared by [Dr. Kai Li](https://www.om.rwth-aachen.de/gruppenleitung/kai-li/) at the Chair of Operations Management, RWTH Aachen University, with academic guidance from [Prof. Grit Walther](https://www.om.rwth-aachen.de/lehrstuhlleitung/prof-dr-grit-walther/?setlang=en).
+The dataset was prepared by [Dr. Kai Li](https://www.om.rwth-aachen.de/gruppenleitung/kai-li/) and [Prof. Grit Walther](https://www.om.rwth-aachen.de/lehrstuhlleitung/prof-dr-grit-walther/?setlang=en) at the Chair of Operations Management, RWTH Aachen University.

 ## Ethics statement

 This dataset was derived from publicly accessible retailer product-page information.
 The work did not involve human subjects, animal experiments, or data collected from social media platforms.
-Product reviews, user-generated content, product images, screenshots, raw HTML, and full webpage captures are not redistributed in the public release.
+Product reviews, user-generated content, product images, screenshots, raw HTML, full webpage captures, and retailer-specific acquisition scripts are not redistributed in the public release.

 ## Recommended citation